JanoshWerlen/ZHAW_ML2_Project/README.md

 You can use requirements.txt to run all code or just requirements_minimal.txt to run the "app.py"

 1 ) remove the "_temp" from the ".env_temp" and add the Keys.

+Keys can be requested from the Author Janosh Werlen via Whatsapp or Mail: werleja1@students.zhaw.ch

 2 ) Connect via Browser: